dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 COPY . /project
 ```

-**Tip**: Each command in the `Dockerfile` creates a layer.
+> **Tip**: Each command in the `Dockerfile` creates a layer.
 While layers created by commands such as `WORKDIR` as discarded towards final build, layers by `ADD`, `RUN` and `COPY` are retained and may increase the size of the final image.
 It is usually a [best practice](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) to put most of those commands together in one line to avoid layers within the image.
-For example, `RUN apt-get update -qq & apt-get install -y nano build-essential libpq-dev` and so on.
+For example, `RUN apt-get update -qq && apt-get install -y nano build-essential libpq-dev` and so on.

 Here is what's going on:

-* Pull the Ruby + Node image from Docker hub.
+1. Pull the Ruby + Node image from Docker hub.
-* Update the libraries within the image
+2. Update the libraries within the image.
-* Install nano editor, build tools and library for Postgres.
+3. Install the `nano` editor, build tools, and library for Postgres.
-* Install Bundler which will update existing Bundler.
+4. Install Bundler which will update existing Bundler.
-* Create a folder for your project
+5. Create a folder for your project.
-* Copy `Gemfile` and `Gemfile.lock` from host to app folder
+6. Copy `Gemfile` and `Gemfile.lock` from host to app folder.
-* Set the working directory to the app folder
+7. Set the working directory to the app folder.
-* Run `bundle install` inside the project folder.
+8. Run `bundle install` inside the project folder.
 This will install necessary gems inside the container.
-* Copy rest of the content from your host folder to container app folder.
+9. Copy rest of the content from your host folder to container app folder.

 Note that installing OS-specific tools and copying only `Gemfile` and `Gemfile.lock` to app folder before running `bundle install` has **tremendous advantage**.
 Changes to the other files within the application folder do not trigger `bundle install`.
 Only if the `Gemfile` or `Gemfile.lock` changes, `bundle install` will be triggered.
 Hang on for a while, we'll create the `Gemfile` and its lock file shortly.

 If you think deeply enough, you'll understand that it will save hours.
 If thinking deeply hurts, just try moving the command `COPY . /project` line just above `bundle install`.
 Every time you make even a small change within app folder, the container has to be built with all the gems being installed from scratch.
 This hurts more!

-### Stitch Services with `docker-compose.yml`
+### Stitch Services with Docker Compose

-The `docker-compose.yml` file contains instructions that stitch multiple pieces together such as database container, application container, host folder where you store your application repository, environmental aspects such as volumes and ports.
+The `docker-compose.yml` file contains instructions that stitch multiple pieces together such as database container, application container, host folder where you store your application repository, environmental aspects such as volumes, and ports.

-This is going to be a **database driven application**.
+This is going to be a **database-driven application**.
 So, we need a way to persist data created in the environment.
 One way is to introduce a separate service for database layer that has its own volume (fancy name for storage space).

 Create a `docker-compose.yml` file inside the folder.
 It looks like the one below: